IP-Algorithmics/AdventOfCode2018/Day 3/2/readme.txt

+!!!!!!!!!!!!!!!!!
+The output is an array instead of a single value(which means it is wrong),but the answer is in that array.

 --- Part Two ---
 Amidst the chaos, you notice that exactly one claim doesn't overlap by even a single square inch of fabric with any other claim.
 If you can somehow draw attention to it, maybe the Elves will be able to make Santa's suit after all!